PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-07 16:46:08
+Last updated: 2024-04-07 16:46:41
-Random Quote: Lily: "We'll all have a wedding dress camp-out.
-It'll be fun!"Barney: "I can't go.
-I've got this thing."Lily: "What thing?"Barney: "A penis!" - Barney Stinson
+Random Quote: You are the love of my life.
+Everything I have and everything I am is yours.
+Forever. - Barney Stinson